fkie-cad/amides/README.md

 ## Getting Started

 In order to just run the [experiments](#running-experiments), we highly recommend using the quickstart environment where the `amides` package and all its dependencies are already installed.
-The quickstart environment can also be used if experiments on your own datasaets should be carried out.
+The quickstart environment can also be used if experiments on your own datasets should be carried out.
 Installing `amides` onto your local system (or using a virtual environment) is also possible.

 ### Building the Quickstart Environment